-And shopping produce you see on the side of the road
+10. And stopping for produce you see on the side of the road

 That being said, food at the supermarkets can seem obscenely expensive, particularly the produce.

-On the upside, a lot of it is homegrown but whew!
+On the upside, a lot of it is homegrown, but phew!
 The prices can make your head spin.

 Many people in rural areas grow their own produce, even in their backyards and it’s not uncommon to see signs for “fresh strawbs! tomatoes! pumpkins! blueberries!” and such on the side of the street.

-You won’t necessarily see koalas, emus and kangaroos everywhere
+11. You won’t necessarily see koalas, emus & kangaroos everywhere

 Australia is wild.
-You’ll see our fauna everywhere – flying through the skys, bounding along paddocks, crawling up trees.
+You’ll see our fauna everywhere – flying through the skies, bounding along paddocks, crawling up trees.